joshdstockdale/vue-form-builder/README.md

 # Work In Progress
-An admin panel for managing content.
+A form builder using JSON Schema.
 Built using the Vue library with Bulma CSS Framework.

 ## A Vue.js admin panel.
 > Right now it pulls posts from WP into a quill.js wysiwyg, no saving capabilities yet.